babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 the settings of each escape hatch.
 Use the script to specify if each escape hatch should be set to `ignored` or `strict`.

-If set to `strict`, Babelfish will return an error that you must correct before continuing.
-Include the `server` keyword to apply the changes to the current session as well as on a cluster level.
+If an escape hatch set to `ignored`, Babelfish will suppress the error that the corresponding syntax would otherwise cause.
+Include the `server` keyword to apply the changes to the current session as well as on the cluster level.

 The following escape hatches exist: